cdipaolo/dipaolo.conner.sh/content/posts/testing-postgres.md

 +++
 date = "2015-08-11T15:53:51-07:00"
-title = "unit testing postgres functions in Golang"
+title = "quick and efficiently unit testing Postgres interfaces in Go for better scalability"

 +++